Why should I contract a designer?

 Do you incorporate feng shui in your designs?

 I design according to universal design principles (aesthetics) and gestalt design theory.
 I do not accept projects where feng shui is a required criteria.

 I am writing a book.
 Will you illustrate it?

 If you are working with a publisher or literary agent, your book project is something I can consider.
 However, it’s common practice for the publisher to select the illustrator.
 If you are self-publishing, I can design and illustrate the book and advise on marketing.

 Not in general.
 My work is all my own creation.
 Depending upon a project, I will sub-contract designers and developers whose work complements, but is not analogous to, mine.

 Do you accept guest posts for your blog?

-I do accept proposals for guest posts on my blog, Design and Conquer.
-Please submit a written proposal including title, premise, talk points, and how my readers will benefit.
+I do accept proposals for guest posts on my blog, Eye Level.
+Please submit a written proposal including title, premise, talking points, and how my readers will benefit.
 If it is a fit, I will provide editorial guidelines.